 \paragraph*{Is the per-protocol effect the same as the effect of treatment?} The DAG of Figure \ref{fig:DAG1}A has a directed path from assignment $Z$ to the outcome $Y$ that does not intersect with treatment $A$, that is, the $Z \rightarrow X \rightarrow Y$ path.
 Because of this path, we have no reason to believe that $Y^{z,a}$ is equal to $Y^a$, reflecting the effect of assignment on the outcome not mediated by treatment.
 Combining this observation with the identification results above, we conclude that we do not in general expect the per-protocol effect $\E[Y^{z=1,a=1} - Y^{z=0,a=0}]$ and the effect of treatment $\E[Y^{a=1} - Y^{a=0}]$ to be equal and, consequently, we do not expect the corresponding identifying observed data functionals, $ \delta_{\phi}$ and $ \delta_{\chi}$, to be equal.

-It is important to note that under the DAG for Figure \ref{fig:DAG1}A, the identifying functionals for both the per-protocol effect and for the effect of treatment (and their component potential outcome means) involve adjustment for (conditioning on) treatment assignment $Z$.
-A practical implication of this result is that under this causal structure a trial analysis aiming to estimate either of these effects requires information on treatment assignment, in addition to information on the post-assignment covariates.
+It is useful to observe that under the DAG for Figure \ref{fig:DAG1}A, the identifying functionals for both the per-protocol effect and for the effect of treatment (and their component potential outcome means) involve conditioning on (adjustment for) treatment assignment $Z$.
+A practical implication of this observation is that under this causal structure, a trial analysis aiming to estimate either of these effects requires information on treatment assignment, in addition to information on the post-assignment covariates.
 Informally, this is because in this causal structure $Z$ is a confounder of the effect of treatment $A$ on the outcome $Y$, after conditioning on $X$.
 Specifically, conditioning on $X$ (which is needed because $X$ is a common cause of $A$ and $Y$), opens the $A \leftarrow Z \rightarrow X \leftarrow U \rightarrow Y$ path because $X$ is a collider on that path.

 Readers versed in methods of confounding adjustment will note that the causal structure presented here is one typical of treatment-confounder feedback \cite{robins1986, robins2009, hernan2024causal}.
-When assignment and treatment are jointly intervened on, conditioning on $X$ is necessary to identify the effect of treatment $A$ on outcome $Y$, but doing so introduces collider stratification bias (sometimes referred to as selection bias) for the effect of assignment $Z$ on $Y$; furthermore, conditioning on $X$ ``removes'' the part of the effect of assignment $Z$ on the outcome $Y$ that is mediated by $X$.
+When assignment and treatment are jointly intervened on, conditioning on $X$ is necessary to identify the effect of treatment $A$ on outcome $Y$, but doing so introduces collider stratification bias (sometimes referred to as selection bias) for the effect of assignment $Z$ on $Y$.
+Furthermore, conditioning on $X$ ``removes'' the part of the effect of assignment $Z$ on the outcome $Y$ that is mediated by $X$.